Emergency Medical Services Training

 To apply for the program, you must upload all required documents and application through CCBC SHP CAS system at https://dhcas.liaisoncas.com/applicant-ux/#/login by the application deadline.
 There is a $50 non-refundable application fee, the applicant is responsible for.

 To apply for admission to CCBC at http://www.ccbcmd.edu/apply

 Paramedic Jaimie Philpott coordinates the Advanced Life Support Program.

-EMT Rachelle Alexander coordinates the delivery of Emergency Medical Services field in-service training.
+EMT Rachelle Alexander coordinates the BLS Programs.